projectcalico/calico/security/policy-rules-overview.md

 ---
+title: Basic rules
-title: Use network connectivity rules in policy for Calico workload and host endpoint resources.
+description: Define network connectivity for Calico endpoints using policy rules and label selectors.
-description: More examples of using policy rules in Calico network policies.
 ---

+### Big picture

+Use Calico policy rules and label selectors that match Calico endpoints (pods, OpenStack VMs, and host interfaces) to define network connectivity.

 ### Value

 If you've read [Get started with Calico policy]({{ site.baseurl }}/security/calico-network-policy) and [Kubernetes policy]({{ site.baseurl }}/security/kubernetes-network-policy), you already know how to use label selectors to apply policy rules.
-This section provides more examples of using Calico policy rules in:
+This section provides more examples of using Calico policy rules.
+For all policy rules, see:

 - [Global network policy]({{ site.baseurl }}/reference/resources/globalnetworkpolicy)
 - [Network policy]({{ site.baseurl }}/reference/resources/networkpolicy)